-Public Comments on Benefit-Risk Assessment in Drug Regulatory Decision-Making
+Testimony Delivered at the FDA Public Meeting on Benefit-Risk Assessments in Drug Regulatory Decision-Making

 My name is Caila Brander and I am the Policy Coordinator at The National Women’s Health Network, a nonprofit advocacy organization that works to improve the health of all women.
 We are supported by our members and, by choice, we do not accept financial support from drug companies or medical device manufacturers.